+, nome, enopedativ, junic

+refers to a file named junk that resides in a directory with absolute pathname

 /home/choptuik

+that itself lives in directory

 /home

 that is contained in the root directory

 In addition to specifying the absolute pathname, files may be uniquely specified using relative pathnames.
-The shell maintains a notion of your current location in the directory hierarchy, known, appropriately enough, as the working directory (hereafter abbreviated WD).
+The shell maintains a notion of your current location in the directory hierarchy, known appropriately enough, as the working directory (hereafter abbreviated WD).
 The name of the working directory may be printed using the pwd command:

-% pwd /home/choptuik If you refer to a filename such as
+% pwd /home/choptuik

+If you refer to a filename such as

 foo

 or a pathname such as

 dir1/dir2/foo